premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

  ---

-4.What is the need of Http servlet?
+4.What is the need of Http servlet?p2

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)